Attorney-Client Privilege at Risk in FCA Investigations of Healthcare Organizations

 Protecting Confidential Information and Work Product, Avoiding Inadvertent Disclosure and Waiver

-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel for protecting the attorney-client privilege when responding to investigations arising under the False Claims Act (FCA).
+This CLE course will provide guidance to healthcare counsel for protecting the attorney-client privilege when responding to investigations arising under the False Claims Act (FCA).
 The panelists will offer their insights into the scope of applicable privileges, how such privileges can be inadvertently waived, and how to best protect these privileges.